Our Services

 A parent’s love for their child does not end.
 At Share, we understand that ongoing support and opportunities to remember and honor their baby are essential parts of a parent’s grief and healing journey.
 Our programs are designed to help parents honor their love, remember in community, and heal with peers walking a similar path.
 And our support doesn't stop with helping parents: we are here for the entire family, as well as your friends and community.
 Explore Share's many programs to find the support that is right for you.

-Share partners with hospitals, community organizations and bereaved parents nationwide to establish perinatal bereavement programs in their communities, known as Chapters.
-Share supports the community nationally with weekly online support group meetings, moderated parent Facebook pages, an online Sharing Magazine, and free parent and professional grief support resource packets.
+Share was established in 1977, and has partnered with hospitals, community organizations and bereaved parents nationwide to establish a strong network of perinatal bereavement programs that span the country.
+Share supports our national community with weekly online support group meetings, moderated parent Facebook pages, mulitple social platforms, an online Sharing Magazine, and free parent and professional grief support resource packets.

-Companions are bereaved parents trained by the Share staff.
+Companions are bereaved parents trained by Share educators, who are available to provide an extra layer of support to newly bereaved parents after a loss.
 The Share Companion program exists to provide peer support in the hospital at the time of a loss, through phone support, online support and attending support groups and memorial events.
 Contact Cindy Swain, Director of Bereavement Care, cswain@nationalshare.org, if you are interested in being a Companion or starting a Companion program.

 Share distributes more than 5,000 free informational packets and brochures annually.
 Share regularly updates and creates new materials, as well as working to help inform our Share chapters with new available resources.
 Bereavement programs nationwide purchase Share materials to help support families.
 Share materials are an excellent resource families and available in English and Spanish.

-Grandparents grieve the loss of their grandchild, but also for the grief and pain that they cannot take away from their own child.
-Grandparents can experience many of the same emotions as the parents but often their focus is for their adult children that are grieving, leaving them to mourn and grieve their grandchild on their own.
-Share provides an annual grandparent event for our local families, printed resources specific for grandparents, as well as trained grandparent Companions.
+When a baby dies, grandparents grieve the loss of their grandchild, but also for the grief and pain that their own child is experiencing.
+Grandparents experience many of the same emotions as the parents, but often their focus is not on their own emotions, but on their adult children that are grieving.
+To be strong for their children can lead grandparents to mourn and grieve their grandchild on their own, often without support.
+Share provides phone support for grandparents, printed resources specific to their grief, a local event recognizing the complex role of bereaved grandparents, as well as trained Companions who have also experienced the loss of their grandchild.
+If you or someone you love is grieving the loss of their grandchild, please reach out to Share for resources and support.

 Frequently Asked Questions